joshuaskelly/earcut-python/README.md

 Signature: `earcut(vertices[, holes, dimensions = 2])`.

-* `vertices` is a flat array of vertice coordinates like `[x0,y0, x1,y1, x2,y2, ...]`.
+* `vertices` is a flat array of vertex coordinates like `[x0,y0, x1,y1, x2,y2, ...]`.
 * `holes` is an array of hole _indices_ if any
-  (e.g. `[5, 8]` for a 12-vertice input would mean one hole with vertices 5&ndash;7 and another with 8&ndash;11).
+  (e.g. `[5, 8]` for a 12-vertex input would mean one hole with vertices 5&ndash;7 and another with 8&ndash;11).
 * `dimensions` is the number of coordinates per vertice in the input array (`2` by default).

-Each group of three vertice indices in the resulting array forms a triangle.
+Each group of three vertex indices in the resulting array forms a triangle.

 ```python
 # Triangulating a polygon with a hole